How to submit a petition to the Council

 If you would like to present your petition to the Council, or would like your councillor or someone else to present it on your behalf, please contact Member Services on 01354 622357 at least 10 working days before the meeting and they will talk you through the process.
-If your petition has received 500 signatures or more, it will also be scheduled for a Council debate and if this is the case we will let you know whether this will happen at the same meeting, or a subsequent meeting.
+If your petition has received 500 signatures or more, it will also be scheduled for a Council debate.
+If this is the case we will let you know whether this will happen at the same meeting, or a subsequent meeting.
 Deadlines for receipt of petitions containing 500 signatures or more requiring debate at Council are required at least 10 working days in advance of the meeting.
 If a petition is received less than 10 working days before a Council meeting, the petition will be debated at the following Council meeting.

 Petitions submitted to the Council must include:

 - a clear and concise statement covering the subject of the petition.
-It should state what action the petitioners wish the council to take.
+It should state what action the petitioners wish the council to take

-- the name and address and signature of any person supporting the petition who lives, works or studies in Fenland.
+- the name and address and signature of any person supporting the petition who lives, works or studies in Fenland